 The Right Shoes to Buy for High Arches and Low Arches

-Now you know your arch height, it's time to know what to look for at the shoe store.
+Now you know your arch height, and the trouble your biomechanics may cause you, it's time to know what to look for at the shoe store to help protect your feet.

 If you have high arches.
 Choose shoes that have lots of extra cushioning.
 Styles like the Nike Air Max or Vapormax sneakers are great choices.
 But stay away from hard-or-thin-soled footwear.
 That means you may steer clear of Allbirds flats, no matter how cute they are.